LibraryOfCongress/concordia/README.md

 The Library of Congress publishes Concordia-created transcriptions on [loc.gov](https://www.loc.gov/) to improve search, readability, and access to handwritten and typed documents.
 Individual transcriptions are published alongside the transcribed images in digital collections and transcriptions are also published in bulk as [datasets](https://www.loc.gov/search/?fa=contributor:by+the+people+%28program%29).

+Concordia code and the By the People transcriptions are released into the public domain.
+Anyone is free to use or reuse the data.
+[More info on our licensing page](https://github.com/LibraryOfCongress/concordia/blob/main/LICENSE.md).

 _Concordia and By the People are supported by the National Digital Library Trust Fund._

 ## Want to help?